novayo/LeetCode/0438_Find_All_Anagrams_in_a_String/README.md

 > 	-> if exceed, move i
 > 		-> if match, add answer and move i
 > 	check counter is match or not in every loop

+---

+try_3.py: O(26n) O(26)

+* Runtime: 116 ms, faster than 74.64% of Python3 online submissions for Find All Anagrams in a String.
+* Memory Usage: 15.2 MB, less than 74.37% of Python3 online submissions for Find All Anagrams in a String.

+> hash table

+---

+try_4.py: O(26n) O(26)

+* Runtime: 380 ms, faster than 25.36% of Python3 online submissions for Find All Anagrams in a String.
+* Memory Usage: 15.1 MB, less than 74.37% of Python3 online submissions for Find All Anagrams in a String.

+> counter